7RedViolin/pySigma-backend-cortexxdr/README.md

 * [Cori Smith](https://github.com/7RedViolin/)
 * [RCEMaddox](https://github.com/RCEMaddox/)

+Please note that this pipeline is not compatible with pySigma v1.0.0+ at this time.

 ## Installation
 This can be installed via pip from PyPI or using pySigma's plugin functionality